Trans chaser

-Trans chaser, (Note: Also sometimes called tranny chaser) often shortened to chaser, is a term predominantly used to describe cisgender men who are primarily sexually interested in trans women, but it is sometimes used to refer to cisgender women and men interested in trans women and trans men as well.
+Trans chaser, (Note: Also sometimes called tranny chaser) often shortened to chaser, is a term used to describe cisgender people who are primarily sexually interested in trans women, but it is sometimes used to refer to interest in trans men as well.

 Transgender people often use the term in a pejorative sense, because they consider chasers to value them for their trans status alone, rather than being attracted to them as a person; however, some claim this term in an affirming manner.
 Sociologist Avery Tompkins of Transylvania University in Kentucky argued in an article in the Journal of Homosexuality that sex-positive trans politics cannot emerge if terms such as tranny chaser inform discussion of attraction to transgender people.